 As a family doctor I care for the family as a whole, and I am committed to serving the Western New York community that I grew up in.
 My approach is to become part of the family structure and develop meaningful relationships with all members of the family, promote health and wellness for each individual, learn how best to tailor medical care based on my patients’ beliefs and medical history and offer the continuity of care that is so essential to a trusting patient-physician relationship.
 I feel privileged that my patients share their significant life events with me; in return, I work with compassion and empathy toward my patients as they experience the best and worst moments of life.

-As a former Family Medicine Residency director, I focused my time enhancing the residency program.
-My primary responsibilities consisted of recruitment, curriculum design, resident education and assessment.
-I feel fortunate to have had the opportunity to help residents develop into successful family physicians.
-I look forward to continuing on as assistant dean for graduate medical education.
-In this position, my focus will be to design and implement a Residents as Educators initiative (REds), and further my work in faculty development.
+As assistant dean for graduate medical education, my focus is to design and implement a Residents as Educators initiative and further my work in faculty development.
 I am a certified educator through the Royal College of Physicians and am currently working with a task force of academic physicians at the university to teach and train faculty as educators.